 “Well, I suppose it is a proposal of sorts.”

-“Then I accept it will all my heart.”
+“Then I accept it with all my heart.”

 Hope leaned down to kiss my hand.
 Then he offered me his arm, and we started to walk once again.